alishasrivas/Coordin8/README.md

 ## Instruction on running the backend
 1. Cd into the backend folder
 2. Run npm install
-3. Add a .env file directly inside the backend folder with the following variables:
+3. Add a .env file directly inside the backend folder with the following variable:

     SESSION_SECRET="06vUSNEzq1z9U476UrMEx7xIOPGYfu2m"

-    JWT_SECRET = "06vUSNEzq1z9U476UrMEx7xIOPGYfu2m"

-    The value does not matter but make sure to have these 2 variables.
+    The value does not matter but make sure to have this variable.

 3. Run npm run start